umbraco/UmbracoDocs/14/umbraco-commerce/key-concepts/currency-exchange-rate-service-providers.md

 ## Currency Exchange Rate Services

-Umbraco Commerce uses an `ICurrencyExchangeRateService` to retrieve the most up-to-date rate to be able to track the current exchange rate.
-This is done for each individual order.
+Umbraco Commerce uses an `ICurrencyExchangeRateService` to retrieve the most up-to-date rate and track the current exchange rate.
+This is done for each order.

 Out of the box, Umbraco Commerce comes with a number of available services you can choose to use.
 Some are free services, whilst others require a paid subscription.